fabacab/awesome-cybersecurity-blueteam/README.md

 - [Artillery](https://github.com/BinaryDefense/artillery) - Combination honeypot, filesystem monitor, and alerting system designed to protect Linux and Windows operating systems.
 - [chkrootkit](http://chkrootkit.org/) - Locally checks for signs of a rootkit on GNU/Linux systems.
+- [Crowd Inspect](https://www.crowdstrike.com/resources/community-tools/crowdinspect-tool/) - Free tool for Windows systems aimed to alert you to the presence of malware that may be communicating over the network.
 - [Fail2ban](https://www.fail2ban.org/) - Intrusion prevention software framework that protects computer servers from brute-force attacks.
 - [OpenSCAP Base](https://www.open-scap.org/tools/openscap-base/) - Both a library and a command line tool (`oscap`) used to evaluate a system against SCAP baseline profiles to report on the security posture of the scanned system(s).
 - [Open Source HIDS SECurity (OSSEC)](https://www.ossec.net/) - Fully open source and free, feature-rich, Host-based Instrusion Detection System (HIDS).